srikanth-nettem/CodeInterview/README.md

 # CodeInterview
-This repository has the implementation for a [Code Interview](https://github.com/srikanth-nettem/CodeInterview/blob/master/Exercise.pdf) problem.
+This repository has implementation for a [Code Interview](https://github.com/srikanth-nettem/CodeInterview/blob/master/Exercise.pdf) problem.

 This repository used travis ci for setting up Continous Integration.
 Please visit [here](https://travis-ci.org/srikanth-nettem/CodeInterview/builds) for build history.

 ## System Requirements
-The application executed well in the environment that meets the following requirements:
+The application executes well in the environment that meets the following requirements:
 * Operation System: **Windows 10 or later.**
 * Framework: **.Net Framework 1.5.2 or later.**
 * IDE: **Visual Studio 2015 or later.**